 Use the “Why?”
 Method to Test Your Understanding

 If the answer simply repeats a fact, you’re probably missing the deeper reasoning.
-Practically speaking, the correct answer isn’t “because Congress was divided into two houses”; it’s “so that both the populous and the less populous states would have a voice, balancing the competing interests of the new nation.
-Here's one way to look at it: a question might ask why the Constitution created a bicameral legislature. ” By always probing the why, you’ll catch distractors that rely on surface facts That's the whole idea..
+Take this: a question might ask why the Constitution created a bicameral legislature.
+In real terms, the correct answer isn’t “because Congress was divided into two houses”; it’s “so that both the populous and the less populous states would have a voice, balancing the competing interests of the new nation. ” By always probing the why, you’ll catch distractors that rely on surface facts.

 Building a Knowledge Map